jpw37/tsunamibayes/Model_Scripts/README.txt

 This has all of the necessary functions for generating the guages and the FG MAX data files needed to run the program.

-Fill the notebook with your custom guage recordings for your specified event and run all the cells.
+Fill the notebook with your custom gauge recordings for your specified event and run all the cells.

 --------------------------  RUNNING THE PROGRAM --------------------------